DIPlib/diplib/src/documentation/viewer.md

   1. *Colorspace*, being

-     - *SPA*: image colorspace, not yet implemented
+     - *SPA*: image colorspace; this disregards the mapping.
      - *RGB*: RGB colorspace, from any 3 tensor elements
      - *GRY*: Single grey value
      - *JET*: Single value mapped to the Jet (blue-red) colormap